Bachelor of Advanced Humanities (Honours)

 - Evening activities with student mentors

 Spaces are limited.
-If you are interested in attending the camp, please complete the attached ‘TERMS & CONDITIONS OF PARTICIPATION FORM’ by Friday 3 February 2023 by 3 pm.
-Please also include any disabilities or specific requirements/dietary restrictions that need to be considered.
+If you wish to participate, kindly fill out the attached ‘TERMS & CONDITIONS OF PARTICIPATION FORM’ by Friday 26 January 2024, 2 pm.
+Please also provide information about any disabilities or specific requirements/dietary restrictions that require consideration.

-The itinerary and list of items to bring will be emailed closer to departure.
-Please keep luggage to a minimum as we are restricted with the amount of luggage that can be taken onto the transport.
+Closer to the departure date, the itinerary and a list of items to bring will be sent via email.
+Please keep your luggage to a minimum, as there are restrictions on the amount allowed on transport.

-We look forward to meeting our new students at camp!
+We eagerly anticipate meeting our new students at the camp!

 Programs, Courses and Units